cjoakim/azure-logicapp-cosmosdb/README.md

 ## This Example App - a  Home Security System

 - **Home security device captures sensor data** periodically, including **temperature** and **cv_threat** (computer vision)
-- Home security device **HTTP POSTs heartbeat JSON messages**, with this data, to the Azure Logic App
-  - A Python client in this repo creates and POSTs randomized messages
+- Home security device **HTTP POSTs heartbeat JSON messages**, with this data, to the Azure Logic App.
+A Python client in this repo creates and POSTs randomized messages.
 - Logic in the **Azure Logic App determines if the heartbeat is an anomaly**
 - Logic App saves all messages to the **CosmosDB 'security_system_all' container**
 - Logic App saves the anomalies to the **CosmosDB 'security_system_anomalies' container**